Driving in Nice

 You can avoid the expensive insurance coverage if you rent with an American Express Gold Card or a Gold Mastercard or Visa (worth the yearly fee even if you rent cars just a few times a year), but check ahead of time to confirm you are definitely covered by your card before declining the coverage.

 Note the kind of gas your rental car takes: Gazole may sound like regular ole gas, but it actually means diesel!
 There are very few gas stations in town, they are mostly on the way out of the city towards the airport; the free Essence Pas Chere App not only shows you where to find the closest filling station but lets you compare prices to find the best deal.

-And whereas the airport does have a gas station (expensive) right before the rental car return, they don’t have any signs telling you which terminal your airline is in, so check ahead of time which airline is in which terminal or download the Aeroport Nice Cote d’Azur App.
+And whereas the airport does have a gas station (expensive) right before the rental car return, they don’t have any signs telling you which terminal your airline is in, so check ahead of time which terminal you need, or download the Aeroport Nice Cote d’Azur App.

 Even getting out of the airport is confusing and poorly signed; to get onto the Promenade des Anglais toward Nice, look for the round-about with the giant stone man in the middle.

 Getting back to the airport is much easier now, since they made dedicated left turn lanes with stop lights to both terminal one and also two.

 This is a big subject and needs its own page: Parking in Nice

 Visitors to Monaco are always so impressed at how courteous Monaco drivers are, always graciously stopping (unlike in France!) to let pedestrians cross.
 Want to know why?
 Because the fine for not stopping for a pedestrian is 150€ and if you don’t pay up in 5 days, it goes to 300€!
 And even if nobody sees you, the principality is literally covered with cameras, so believe me, you’ve been seen… and the ticket is already in the mail.